-I answer that while we obtain thorough understanding of the present system and of the ideal system (Box 3), our brains are actively working and various ideas usually come up with spontaneously.
-Fig. 14 shows the instructions at this sub-step, with the illustrations of the standard case study (i.e., USIT Case Study 4: Picture Hanging Kit Problem).
-You can see that your problem will be fully analyzed from various aspects at the stage of Box 3 and you can rely on your capability as a problem solver you have obtained through your education and training for many years.
+Fig. 14 shows the instructions at the first sub-step of Idea Generation step, with the illustrations of the standard case study (i.e., USIT Case Study 4: Picture Hanging Kit Problem).
+In the previous step for obtaining thorough understanding of the present system and of the ideal system (Box 3), the problem is fully analyzed from various aspects.
+During the process our brains are working actively and various ideas usually come up with spontaneously.
+You are encouraged to rely on your capability as a problem solver you have obtained through your education and training for many years.